ImaginaryLogs/Archcraft-Nibbles/README.md

 ![title](./README/Title.png)

 ![Static Badge](https://img.shields.io/badge/AY2425--T3-CSARCH2-red)

 A 16-bit computer simulated on logisim evolution and simulated in Minecraft.

+For the World File, please check `/game/` to get the template.
+Each group should have received the specs outlining what to do.

 > [!warning]
 > This GitHub Repo is incomplete.
 It will be updated on a later date.